vl0000/fauxbank/README.md

 ```bash
 npx cap open [android or ios]
 ```
 From those IDE's you will have an easier time emulating or building apks.
-If you just want to open it in a server use
+If you just want to open it in a browser use
 ```bash
 ionic serve
 ```